neklvojtech/Bachelors_thesis/README.md

 The main objective was to **extract meaningful attributes** and **test them** in both **content-only** and **hybrid recommendation** settings.
 The core of the system is inspired by the **beeFormer** model.

+Due to data usage restrictions, the dataset employed in this thesis cannot be publicly shared.
+Consequently, the provided code cannot be executed in its current form.
 ---

 ## 📂 Project Structure